octapps/octapps/README.md

 > source /path/to/octapps/octapps-user-env.csh

 to your ~/.login file for C shells (e.g. tcsh).
 You will also need to re-run `make` after adding any new directories to OctApps.

-If you have SWIG (http://www.swig.org/) installed, running `make` will also build .oct modules which are required by some scripts.
-You will need to install the development features of Octave, i.e. whichever package provides the script 'mkoctfile', in order to compile .oct modules.
-Some scripts also require the LALSuite bindings for Octave.
+If you have SWIG (http://www.swig.org/) installed, running `make` will also build `.oct` modules which are required by some scripts.
+You will need to install the development features of Octave, i.e. whichever package provides the script `mkoctfile`, in order to compile `.oct` modules.
+Some scripts also require the LALSuite (https://wiki.ligo.org/DASWG/LALSuite) bindings for Octave.

 Testing
 -------

 To execute the OctApps test suite, consisting of tests embedded in Octave script files, run

 > make check